Sometimes you just need to veg out and lay on a beach for a week, and Jamaica is the perfect place to accomplish that.

 Dream big and a simple internet search will help you find the perfect resort for you!

-How to Spend a Week on the Beach: An Example Itinerary
+How to Spend a Week on the Beach in Jamaica: An Example Itinerary

 Travel Day.
 Likely in airports all day and will arrive in the evening.
 Transfer to your resort, check in, and catch a quick dinner if it’s not too late.
 No matter when you arrive, take a few minutes to walk on the beach in the moonlight!
 Then go collapse into bed.